OmkarSabnis/BreastCancerClassification/README.md

 To execute the classifier:<br>
   Download the repository and run BreastCancerClassification.py <br>
+  Change the path in the Python File to the dataset in your system <br>

 Dataset: Breast Cancer Wisconsin(Diagnostic) Dataset by UCI Machine Learning